Kanishk1764/getvaccinated/README.md

 # getvaccinated
-Guys I Have made this project as a lot of people were not getting vaccination slots. so to contribute a little to it .
+Guys I Have made this project as a lot of people were not getting vaccination slots So to contribute a little to it .
 1. In this i extract data from  cowin api available at API SETU.
 2. Then as the data we got was in basically a list format so we need we will get a lot of information like center id, center name, avialabilty for dose 1, dose 2, vaccine name so, we need to ectract only the required ones.
 3. After doing so we need to send it we cant run the programme every second so i made a telegram bot and used it to send required information.